jasmine/jasmine/README.markdown

 Enter Jasmine
 ------------

 Jasmine is our dream JavaScript testing framework.
-It's heavily influenced by, and borrows the best parts of, JSSpec, ScrewUnit & [JSpec](http://github.com/visionmedia/jspec/tree/master), and of course RSpec.
+It's heavily influenced by, and borrows the best parts of, ScrewUnit, JSSpec, [JSpec](http://github.com/visionmedia/jspec/tree/master), and of course RSpec.

 Jasmine was designed with a few principles in mind.
 We believe that a good JavaScript testing framework:
 * should not be tied to any browser, framework, platform, or host language.